 It’s Cold – Hold Me.
 Training in Frigid Weather

 Well!
-Here we are in the frozen tundra that is NYC.
+Here we are in the frozen tundra that is NYC in winter.
 It’s fekkin’ cold, and most of our training spaces are drafty warehouses.
 How do you train and perform safely in cold weather?
 Any good options aside from packing it up and moving to Aruba?
 So glad you asked!
 Get your hat and your fuzzy sweatshirt, and I’ll meet you in the next paragraph.

 Warm Thyself